My dog’s comfort is more important than your opinion of me

 But I should have been preoccupied with my dog’s perception of me.

-Here’s the thing: Snort is a sentient being.
-It is my job to protect her — but it is not my job to make sure every stranger we ever meet loves her.
-She isn’t some object I get to show off and use to impress people.
-She’s my best friend, and my relationship with her is far more important than the disappointment of another human.
+Here’s the thing: my dogs are sentient beings.
+It is my job to protect them — but it is not my job to make sure every stranger we ever meet loves them.
+My dogs aren’t some objects I get to show off and use to impress people.
+They are my companions, and my relationship with them is far more important than the disappointment of another human.

-If Snort is getting stressed in a situation, I will remove her from it as early as possible.
+If my dog is getting stressed in a situation, I will remove her from it as early as possible.
 This might mean that I’m leaving a friend’s house to take her home or skipping out on a dog park date a little early, but her well-being has to come first.

-If we’re on a walk and a kind stranger asks to pet Snort and she seems nervous, it is not rude for me to say “sorry, but not today”.
-If a small child is grabbing at her ears and refusing to loosen their grip, it is not rude for me to take Snort and leave.
+If we’re on a walk and a kind stranger asks to pet her and she seems nervous, it is not rude for me to say “sorry, but not today”.
+If a small child is grabbing at her ears and refusing to loosen their grip, it is not rude for me to take her and leave.

 It is not rude for me to protect my dog even if it means disappointing someone else.

 Some people believe that as long as they ask, they have the right to pet every dog in the world.
 Some people believe that a nervous animal just needs more “socialization” in the form of flooding.
-Some people believe all sorts of different things, and that’s okay — but my obligation is to my snow dog first.
+Some people believe all sorts of different things, and that’s fine — but in those situations my obligation is to my dog first.

 If someone thinks I “care too much” about my dog because I’m willing to leave a get-together to take her home if I need to, that’s fine.
 If someone thinks I haven’t trained her properly because she sometimes gets overwhelmed around crowds, that’s fine.
 If someone thinks all sorts of other unflattering things, that’s fine.

-My priority isn’t what people think of my ability as a handler — my priority is what Snort thinks.
+My priority isn’t what people think of my ability as a handler — my priority is what my dog thinks.
 Having her trust me and feel safe is far more important than what anyone else could say.

-So if Snort reacts to another dog and I feel embarrassed on a walk, I’m going to focus on what she needs from me.
-If she is overstimulated and I have to tell the neighbor kids they can’t play with her, I’m not going to worry about them thinking she “isn’t nice” — I’m going to worry about how to make her more comfortable, now and in the future.
+So if she reacts to another dog and I feel embarrassed on a walk, I’m going to focus on what she needs from me.
+If she is overstimulated and I have to tell the neighbor kids they can’t play with her, I’m not going to worry about them thinking she “isn’t nice” — I’m going to worry about how to make her more comfortable and well-rounded, in the present moment and the future.